 One additional letter of professional recommendation

-GMAT/GRE required?
-Northeastern has a test-optional policy for the 2021-2022 academic year and does not require a GMAT or GRE score for admission.
-You can decide whether to submit a GMAT or GRE score as part of your application.
+Northeastern University is test-optional for the 2022-2023 academic year and does not require applicants to submit GMAT or GRE scores to be considered for admission.
 For more information, review our admissions policies.

 You must be admitted to the School of Law before being admitted to D’Amore-McKim School of Business.
 Below are the application deadlines.